simplynarx/dotfiles/README.md

 # Narx's Linux dotfiles

-This repo is just to host my dotfiles.
+A repo to host my dotfiles.